 Two uniforms and a TTC Manual are included in the course donation.

 Foreign Nationals are required to bring their original passport with a valid visa for India.
-The appropriate visa for this course is a student visa.
+The appropriate visa for this course is a student visa, although entry visa is also accepted.
 If one is planning to stay in India for several weeks or months doing other activities, the relevant High Commission or Embassy of India should be consulted regarding an appropriate visa.
-For the teachers training courses at Neyyar Dam Ashram, Kerala, Sivananda Kutir, Netala, Himalayas and in Sikkim, students with tourist visa will not be admitted.